 Aging population and chronic respiratory disease burden

-COPD is the third leading cause of death in the United States and the dominant diagnosis in outpatient pulmonology practice.
-Prevalence is increasing as the population ages.
-The COPD Foundation estimates 16 million Americans have been diagnosed with COPD and millions more are undiagnosed.
-Asthma affects approximately 26 million Americans, with severe refractory asthma managed increasingly with biologic agents that require NP-level prescribing and monitoring.
+COPD is a leading cause of death in the United States and the dominant diagnosis in outpatient pulmonology practice.
+It is frequently described as the third leading cause of death, which reflects an older ranking; in CDC’s 2023 mortality data COPD was the fifth leading cause, accounting for 141,733 deaths.
+Age-adjusted COPD prevalence among US adults was 3.8% in 2023, rising steeply with age – from 0.4% among adults aged 18 to 24 to 10.5% among those 75 and older – which is the demographic gradient that drives the specialty’s long-run demand.
+Asthma currently affects about 8.6% of US adults and 6.5% of children, with severe refractory asthma managed increasingly with biologic agents that require NP-level prescribing and monitoring.
 ILD and pulmonary fibrosis prevalence is rising, with an aging population and increased environmental and occupational exposures driving diagnosis rates.

 These population-level trends produce consistent long-term demand for pulmonology NPs regardless of health policy cycles.
 Chronic pulmonary disease management is not optional, not easily substituted, and increasingly complex.